simrnsethi/cookie-cutter/README.md

 faster, more efficient, correct, compliant, agile, transparent, or reproducible

-> Step 1: Data and Code Organization
+> Data and Code Organization

 The [`Cookie-Cutter`](cookie_cutter.sh) shell script creates a basic directory structure that might be useful for set-up a Data Science project